MrYsLab/python_banyan/docs/examples_intro.md

 Lines 103 through 105 set the IP address for the backplane if one was specified.

-If no Backplane IP address was specified, Lines 107 through 121 checks to see if there is a Backplane currently running.
+If no backplane IP address was specified, Lines 107 through 121 checks to see if there is a backplane currently running.
-If a Backplane is running, the *self.backplane_exists* flag is set to True.
+If a backplane is running, the *self.backplane_exists* flag is set to True.

-**NOTE:** Unlike when both the component and Backplane are running on the same computer, when a remote Backplane is being used, that is the component and Backplane are running on different computers, the component cannot check for an existing running Backplane.
+**NOTE:** Unlike when both the component and backplane are running on the same computer, but on a remote backplane, the component cannot check for an existing running Backplane.
-Therefore in this case, it is the user's responsibility to check for a running remote Backplane.
+Therefore, in this case, it is the user's responsibility to check for a running remote backplane.

 ```
    103	        # If no back plane address was specified, determine the IP address of the local machine